ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 the coefficientreaches its minimum only for the equationand its maximum only for.

-This property is none other than the condition of reality of the rootsof equation (2) and is expressed explicitly by inequality
+This property is none other than the condition for the reality of rootsof equation (2) and is explicitly expressed by inequality

-3. Let us determine the maximum of the smallest interval containing the roots.
-This maximum is necessarily reached.
+Let us propose to determine the maximum of the smallest interval containing the roots.
+This maximum is necessarily attained.

 Suppose that equation (1) has at least four distinct roots